 The credit risk for measured at amortized cost is assessed as low.
 Therefore, the loss allowance is measured at an amount equal to 12-month expected credit losses.
-As the Company transacts with are financial institutions with good credit, no allowance for losses has been provided in this period in 2021 and 2020.
+As the Company transacts with are financial institutions with good credit, no allowance for losses has been provided in this period in 2022 and 2021.

-The Company measures the loss allowance of its accounts receivables (including note receivables and accounts receivables) at an amount equal to lifetime expected credit losses.
-The assessment of the Company's loss allowance as at 31 December 2021 and 2020 is as follows:
+The Company measures the loss allowance of its accounts receivables (including notes receivables and accounts receivables) at an amount equal to lifetime expected credit losses.
+The assessment of the Company's loss allowance as at 31 December 2022 and 2021 is as follows: